-Whitelisting means that you’ve indicated that email from a particular address should never be flagged as spam or delayed in any way.
+Whitelisting means you indicate email from a particular address should never be flagged as spam or delayed in any way.
 Blacklisting means just the opposite: email from a particular address should always be flagged as spam and never delivered to you.

-While whitelisting and blacklisting can be important additions to the anti-spam regimen – whitelisting is particularly important to prevent false-positive spam filtering of things like newsletters – they are far from perfect.
-Spammers have the ability to “spoof” the “From:” address in email, making it looks like it comes from someone other than it really does — often even yourself.
+Whitelisting and blacklisting are important additions to the anti-spam regimen.
+Whitelisting is particularly important to prevent false-positive spam filtering of things like newsletters.
+Unfortunately, they are far from perfect.
+Blacklisting or blocking is particularly ineffective when it comes to spam.
+Spammers frequently “spoof” the “From:” address in email, making it looks like it comes from someone other than it really does — often even yourself.

 The bottom line

-As I said, there’s no magic bullet.
-Spam is here for the foreseeable future.
-However, there are steps that you should take to reduce the amount you get:
+There’s no magic bullet.
+Spam will continue for the foreseeable future.
+However, there are steps you can take to reduce the amount you need to deal with.

-- Be protective of your email address.
-Don’t post it publicly or it’ll get harvested and used by spammers.
-Share it only with people and businesses you trust.
+- Protect your email address.
+Don’t post it publicly, and share it only with people and businesses you trust.

-- Learn the nuances of the spam filters available to you.
+- Learn the nuances of the spam filters available to you and use them.

-- Learn how to whitelist email addresses in whatever email program and perhaps with whatever email service you use.
+- Learn how to whitelist email addresses in the program and services you use.

-- Enable both spam filtering by your provider and in your desktop email program if you use one.
+- Enable spam filtering by your provider and in your desktop email program, if you use one.

 - Check your junk or spam folders regularly.

-- Never mark as spam email that you have asked for.
+- Never mark email you have asked for as spam.

-- Don’t stress out – use the Delete key liberally and move on.
+Finally, don’t stress out about spam.
+Instead, just use the Delete key or Spam button liberally, and move on.